ottaviadipasquale/react-fmri/README.md

     data are to be used for the creation of the masks.
 Typically, it includes all the subjects of the dataset.
 An example is the [subject_list.txt](https://github.com/ottaviadipasquale/react-fmri/blob/main/data/subject_list.txt)
-    file provided in the `examples` directory.
+    file provided in the `data` directory.
     - `pet_atlas.nii.gz` is a 3D or 4D volume including one or more PET
     atlases to be used for the estimation of the target-enriched functional maps.
 Of note, the regions used as reference regions in the kinetic model for the quantification of the PET data should be masked out from the respective PET volume.
 An example is the [pet_atlas.nii.gz](https://github.com/ottaviadipasquale/react-fmri/blob/main/data/pet_atlas.nii.gz)
-    file provided in the `examples` directory, where the cerebellum was masked out as it was used as reference region.
+    file provided in the `data` directory, where the cerebellum was masked out as it was used as reference region.
     - `gm_mask.nii.gz` is a grey matter mask.
-A grey matter image, [gm_mask.nii.gz](https://github.com/ottaviadipasquale/react-fmri/blob/main/data/gm_mask.nii.gz), is provided in the `examples` directory and can be used as input in this command.
+A grey matter image, [gm_mask.nii.gz](https://github.com/ottaviadipasquale/react-fmri/blob/main/data/gm_mask.nii.gz), is provided in the `data` directory and can be used as input in this command.
 It was estimated by thesholding the probabilistic grey matter image provided by FSL at the intensity value of 77 in order to retain all voxels with a probability of at least 30% of being grey matter.
 The resulting